Panenco/panenco-ui/src/components/pagination/README.md

 - currentPage - The current page.
 - totalItems - Total items.
 - perPage - Items per page.
-- formatUrl - Function to format url.
 - disabled - If **true**, the pagination component will be disabled.
 - type - Pagination component type.
 - variant - The variant to use.
-- options - array of options that populate the per page select menu.
-- onPageChange - Callback fired when the page is changed.
-- onPerPageChange - Callback fired when the items per page is changed.
 - onButtonClick - Callback fired when page change button clicked.
-- component - The component used for the page change item

 | propName        | propType                            | defaultValue | isRequired |
 | --------------- | ----------------------------------- | ------------ | ---------- |